serverpod/serverpod_docs/docs/04-concepts/08-file-uploads.md

 ```

 ## Add a configuration for S3
 This section shows how to set up a storage using S3.
-Before you write your Dart code, you need to setup a S3 bucket.
-Most likely, you will also want to setup a CloudFront for the bucket, where you will be able to use a custom domain and your own SSL certificate.
+Before you write your Dart code, you need to set up an S3 bucket.
+Most likely, you will also want to set up a CloudFront for the bucket, where you can use a custom domain and your own SSL certificate.
 Finally, you will need to get a set of AWS access keys and add them to your Serverpod password file.

 When you are all set with the AWS setup, include the S3  package in your yaml file and your `server.dart` file.